 - Determining Site Accessibility: How to determine to what extent your institution's study abroad sites are accessible, and for what types of disabilities.
 A comprehensive questionnaire or the summary questionnaire are helpful tools to use.

 - Student Accommodation Request Form: Access Consultants from the Disability Resource Center complete this form with the student and send to The Learning Abroad Center.
-Please contact Peggy Retka for a copy of the accompanying Professionals' Guide.
+Please contact Pashoua Vang for a copy of the accompanying Professionals' Guide.

 - Homestay Considerations: Tips for study abroad advisers arranging homestays for students with disabilities and guidelines for the families who host them.

 - Student Resources: Resources and considerations for students with disabilities interested in studying abroad.

 - Present All Options: Let the student decide which programs best match their personal, professional and academic goals.